Other Resources

 Woods Hole, MA, USA

-This poster is associated with a publication:
+4 Associated with a publication:

 Sandborn, D. E. & Minor, E. C. (2024).
 Underway pCO2 surveys unravel CO2 invasion of Lake Superior from seasonal variability.
 Journal of Geophysical Research: Biogeosciences, 129, e2023JG007877. doi:10.1029/2023JG007877